Skip to main content

 Using semantic colors in controllers

 Semantic colors also work from JavaScript.
-You have three options, depending on whether you are creating a new component or styling an existing one.
+You have three reasonable options, depending on whether you are creating a new component or styling an existing one.

 Option 1: Direct assignment by semantic name